We explain what social classes are, how they originated and their classification. Also, what are its characteristics and examples.

 Contemporary class society

-In modern societies, individuals are born inserted in a social class.
+In these modern societies, individuals are born inserted into a social class

 High social classes